-We’ve seen (in Parts 1 and 2) that the Bible tells the story of the origin of the alphabet as a gift from God to Moses on Mount Sinai.
+We’ve seen (in Part 1 and Part 2) that the Bible tells the story of the origin of the alphabet as a gift from God to Moses on Mount Sinai.
 God instructs Moses to teach this new disruptive communication technology to the Children of Israel and use it to liberate them from slavery in Egypt.
 He and his brother Aaron then stage a contest of scripts in the court of Pharaoh.
 Pharaoh summons his hieroglyphic scribes to show that the new writing system is not so special.
 The war of demos takes the form of magical-seeming transformations and “signs” (the Hebrew word for “thing” “plague” and “word” are the same).
 Water turn to blood.
 Frogs crawl out of the slime.
 But on the third contest, when Moses strikes the “dust of the earth” and summons “lice” all over Egypt, the Egyptian scribes are defeated.
 They throw up their hands and exclaim, “This is the finger of God!”

-In Egyptian, the spoken word for lice is “tiny” or “diminutive” – the same word used for little girls.
-And they didn’t have a glyph for it.
-Nor does there seem to be a hieroglyph, even in later Egypt, for “dust.”
+In Egyptian, the spoken word for lice is “tiny” or “diminutive” (the same word used for little girls).
+But they didn’t have a glyph for it in the older hieroglyphics in use at the time of Moses, nor are there glyphs for any adjective, because they are abstractions, a quality attached to a thing and enormously hard to represent by itself (you could color a tunic or show a small person, but how what is the picture for “smallness”?)
+Nor does there seem to be a hieroglyph for “dust.”
 Lice, like dust, are ubiquitous but nearly invisible little nothings.
 They are like the finger of a ubiquitous but invisible Deity stirring the pot of the universe and history.
 Kinim [כנם], the Hebrew word here translated as “lice,” is used in Israel to refer also to those tiny gnats that make a buzzing sound but which can’t be seen.
-In the American South, we called them “noseeums.”
+In the American South, we call them “noseeums.”

 But Pharaoh is torn.
 These newly-empowered slaves are also critical to his economy.
 They are currently employed in a massive public works project dedicated to his own glorification.
-How humiliating would it be if Pharaoh let them go so publicly and conceded defeat to a God of slaves?
-The Exodus of slaves from Egypt is inexplicable and unprecedented.
+How humiliating would it be if he let them go publicly and conceded defeat to a God of slaves?
+Aside from seeing it as only an act of Divine intervention, the exodus of slaves from Egypt is otherwise inexplicable and unprecedented in history before or since.
 When else has a powerful ruler freed a massive slave population in the middle of a large public works project?
-What awesome event could have compelled Pharaoh to do so?
+What other awesome event could have compelled Pharaoh to do so?

 As the document of dispossessed slaves charged with a mission from God, the Torah becomes a revelation that everyone can directly participate in and whose mysteries anyone can try to delve.
 The alphabet contains the magic of abstraction and the ability to express everything that can be said.
 Because of its accessibility and infinite flexibility, it invites the expression of things that have never before been expressed, or perhaps even thought, by anybody.
 It creates a new ethical relationship among people by giving everyone an expansive way to express what they think and therefore, to recognize the interior life of others.

 But even if one doubts this interpretation, the Bible remains unquestionably a record of a total cultural and cognitive revolution.
 The power and purpose for living is no longer to be based on conquest, rule, or domination but on inner qualities of spirituality, moral behavior prescribed by 613 commandments (think of how hard it would be to express these in hieroglyphics!), and an ineffable connection to the metaphysical.

 Insofar as the phonetic alphabet made this possible, the medium of the Torah is, along with all its others meanings, also its message.
 Every word and letter in this new script announces the implication, and sometimes collision, of the metaphysical in our physical world.
 Every sentence, every word, is a prayer.

 The Torah tells us that it is the Word of God.
-Further, Jewish tradition enshrines Hebrew as a holy tongue, Lashon Kodesh, and reserves for it special power and layers of simultaneous and hidden meanings and correlations – we get a taste of it in דבר and את — that other scripts can only faintly imitate, if at all.
+Further, Jewish tradition enshrines Hebrew as a holy tongue, Lashon Kodesh, and reserves for it special power and layers of simultaneous and hidden meanings and correlations – we get a taste of it in D-BR דבר and E-T את — that other scripts can only faintly imitate, if at all.
 Jewish mystical tradition holds that God wrote the Torah before Creation, an inscrutable recipe for the Universe.

 Even if one does not ascribe this metaphysics to the Torah, one can understand why it felt to the Hebrews as if it must be metaphysical and why the Jews subsequently become that most text-obsessed people.